FelixSchladt/OxideWM/man/src/oxide-config.1.md

 : windows vertically next to each other

 HorizontalStriped
-: windows a horizontally underneath each other
+: windows horizontally underneath each other

 None
 : if no argument is provided, the next layout is chosen